Bose-Einstein Condensation in a Plasmonic Lattice: Observation of Bose--Einstein Condensation (BEC)

 \section{Observation of Bose--Einstein Condensation (BEC)}

 We pump the dye molecules at the edge of the array and record the spectral evolution of SLR excitations propagating along the array, as sketched in Figs.~\ref{figure1}a-b.
 We investigate three samples that are otherwise identical except that the inter-particle distance is varied to tune the energy of the SLR band edge a) above, b) below, and c) matching $\xi_{\mathrm{abs}}$.
+For intermediate cases, see Extended Data Fig.~1.

 In Fig.~\ref{figure2}a, we observe first emission around the emission maximum of the molecule and then a gradual decrease in energy (red-shift) when the population propagates along the array.
 When a photon is absorbed to one of the rovibrational levels of the molecule excited state, the excitation is likely to relax to some of the lower levels before a photon is emitted.
 Such recurrent emission and absorption cycles provide the red-shift.
 In the case of Fig.~\ref{figure2}a, the band edge energy (dashed line) is well above $\xi_{\mathrm{abs}}$ (solid line).
 The molecules offer a bridge over the band gap, as photons are absorbed from the energies of the upper dispersion branch and emitted to the lower one.
-Eventually the red shift saturates to a broad spectral range at 1.34~eV, where the absorption has ceased ($\xi_{\mathrm{abs}} \approx$ 1.34~eV).
+Eventually the red shift saturates to a broad spectral range at 1.34~eV, where the absorption has ceased (this is how we define $\xi_{\mathrm{abs}} \approx$ 1.34~eV).

 The occupation of the dye molecule rovibrational states follow Maxwell--Boltzmann statistics at room temperature due the contact of the dye molecules with solvent molecules, thus the molecules provide a room-temperature thermal bath for the SLR excitations to exchange energy.
 Excitation by the pump may, however, drive the molecules out of equilibrium.
 Note that in our system, the SLR excitations propagate away from the initial excitation spot and there are always new molecules in thermal equilibrium available.